ropensci/rsat/README.md

 `rsat` helps you to search, download and pre-process the images, but once these procedures are done it allows you to extract all the processed information into the most used raster classes in R (`raster`, `stars` or `spatRaster`).
 The image processing packages can be used for further analysis in these R classes.

+## Contributing

+We accept contributions to improve the package.
+Before contributing, please follow these steps:

+-    Contributions should be thoroughly tested with testthat.
+-    Code style should attempt to follow the tidyverse style guide.
+-    Please attempt to describe what you want to do prior to contributing by submitting an issue.
+-    Please follow the typical github fork - pull-request workflow.
+-    Make sure you use roxygen and run Check before contributing.
+More on this front as the package matures.

 ## Citation

 ``` r